Leading diagnostic testing company,

 office visits, flat pricing and low organic revenue.
 Moreover, a

-disappointing fiscal 2013 guidance reflected the fact that the
+disappointing fiscal 2013 revenue guidance reflected the fact

-industry trend will not improve in the near future, which adds to
+that the industry trend will not improve in the near future,

 However, we are optimistic regarding the company's strategy to